apigee/streetcarts-tutorial/streetcarts/README.md

 1. Go to [this SmartDoc page](http://apigee.com/docs/management/apis/post/organizations/%7Borg_name%7D/keyvaluemaps).

-2. Call the api to create a key value map in your org, like thi
+2. Call the api to create a key value map in your org, like this:

     `https://api.enterprise.apigee.com/v1/organizations/YOUR ORG NAME/keyvaluemaps`